Qatqata/lucky_tag_lane_follower/README.md

 scipy>=1.7.0
 ```

-## 🛠 Configuration Notes
+##  Configuration Notes

-- Default tag size: `0.065 m` (6.5 cm).
-Update this value in code if your tags are a different size.
+- The camera calibration matrix and distortion coefficients need to be replaced with your own robot's calibration values.
-- The camera calibration matrix and distortion coefficients are currently hardcoded — update them for better accuracy.
+- We used the default tag size: `0.065 m` (6.5 cm).

 ---